thindil/steamsky/bin/doc/MODDING.md

   skill is between `skill` tag.
 Attribute `name` is name of skill which will be have bonuses to experience.

+## Themes
+All themes files are standard CSS files.
+To edit default game theme, open file *steamsky.css* in *data/ui* directory.
+But best option is create new file in themes directory (by default it is *data/themes* but you can change it with game starting parameter, see [README.md](../README.md) for more info about it).
+To remove theme just delete theme file from themes directory.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode game create file *debug.log* in *data* directory.
 To start game in debug mode